Sunday, December 22, 2024

 Finance is not the only area in which there is a certain shortage.
 According to the director of energy programs at the Razumkov Center, Vladimir Omelchenko, due to the destruction that the enemy inflicted on the domestic energy infrastructure last year, the country entered this winter without reserves of generating capacity.
 And when consumption peaks, the likelihood of planned power outages will increase dramatically.

 “Currently there are about 700 thousand tons of coal in warehouses, ” says Vladimir Omelchenko. – This is not enough to fully cover the needs, especially if there are severe frosts.
 However, several units in thermal plants can use gas, reducing the need for coal.
 At the same time, there is about 13 billion cubic meters of gas in storage.
 This is quite enough for a moderate winter.
-And in case of severe frosts, you may have to purchase 500-700 million cubic meters .
+And in case of severe frosts, you may have to buy 500-700 million cubic meters .

 In the spring, power engineers will have to begin preparing for the new heating season, and problems may arise here.